 4. While the sugar water is boiling, blend together the sweet potatoes, allspice, cinnamon, flour, and butter.
 Add the eggs and continue blending until completely combined. (keep an eye on that caramel though, you don't want it to burn or crystallize)

 Back to the caramel:

-5. Once caramel is a light golden color, turn off heat and immediately stir in cream and butter.
-Mixture will bubble up so be careful (the steam is VERY HOT)!
+5. Once the caramel is a light golden color, turn off the heat and immediately stir in cream and butter.
+The mixture will bubble up so be careful (the steam is VERY HOT)!

-6. Once the Caramel is completely mixed, pour over Sweet Potato mixture.
+6. Once the Caramel is completely mixed, pour over the Sweet Potato mixture.
 Blend together until incorporated.

 7. Pour into your Pie Crust.
-Place Pie on a baking sheet (just incase, if should be fine, but I'm a better safe than sorry kind of girl) and bake for about an hour or until the center of the pie is slightly jiggly.
+Place pie on a baking sheet (just in case, it should be fine, but I'm a better safe than sorry kind of girl) and bake for about an hour or until the center of the pie is slightly jiggly.